adrianmejias/laravel-states/README.md

 # Laravel States

-Laravel States is a bundle for Laravel, providing abbreviation and name for all USA States.
+Laravel States is a bundle for Laravel, providing abbreviation, name and country code for US states.

+Currently, I only have US states but additional states from other countries could be added using the country code column.

 **Please not that this is for Laravel 5 only.**